Alleyn's School: Edward Alleyn

-In 1619, Edward Alleyn established his 'College of God's Gift' (the gift of love) with twelve poor scholars.

-Alleyn's School is a direct descendant of Edward Alleyn's original foundation and was established as a boys' school in 1882.
-It still exists as part of a foundation alongside Dulwich College and JAGS;
+In 1619, Edward Alleyn established his 'College of God's Gift' (the gift of love) accommodating twelve poor brothers and sisters (“pensioners”), plus providing education for a further twelve poor scholars: Alleyn's School is a successor of Edward Alleyn's original foundation, the scholars of which it inherited when it was established as a boys' school in 1882.
+(Together with Dulwich College, it is also a successor of the original Corporation’s 1842-founded Grammar School.)
+It still exists as part of a foundation alongside Dulwich College, and JAGS.

 For the original College of God's Gift, 24 students had to be chosen from the four parishes with which Edward Alleyn had been connected.
 Saint Giles, Camberwell (in which Dulwich was situated), Saint Saviour, Southwark (where the Bear Pit stood on Bankside), Saint Botolph, Bishopsgate (where Alleyn was born), and Saint Giles, Cripplegate (home to the Fortune Theatre).

-Alleyn's became a public school with the election of the Headmaster to the Headmasters' Conference (HMC) in 1919.

 The Lower School

-The 1857 Act for confirming a Scheme of the Charity Commissioners for the College of God's Gift in Dulwich in the County of Surrey, also known as the Dulwich College Act, mandated that the College of God's Gift be separated into an "Upper School", which became Dulwich College, and a "Lower School" which became Alleyn's.
+The 1857 Act for confirming a Scheme of the Charity Commissioners for the College of God's Gift in Dulwich in the County of Surrey, also known as the Dulwich College Act, mandated that the College of God's Gift be wound up, and that “Alleyn’s College of God’s Gift”, its replacement, create an "Upper School", which became Dulwich College, and a "Lower School", which became Alleyn's; both in the further 1882 reorganisation.

 Separation from the College of God's Gift

 Reverend J. Henry Smith became the first headmaster of Alleyn's School, having previously been the Master of the Lower School of the College of God's Gift.

-In 1882, the upper school moved to a new site further south and the lower school stayed put, becoming an independent boys' school.

-In 1887 it moved to its own site, where the school currently stands.
-The original school is now the foundation chapel and the offices for the Dulwich Estate, which belongs to the foundation schools.
+In 1869, the upper school moved away to a new site further south (“The New College”), but the lower school remained at “The Old College” and the old Grammar School buildings until 1887, when it moved to its current site which contained new buildings.
+The original school location is now the foundation chapel and the offices for the Dulwich Estate, which belongs to the two schools.